Summer’s officially over, and the rain is already pouring outside! Yikes! Are you ready for this rainy season?

 Make sure to prepare your emergency kit, as well, just in case!

 Enjoy a great staycation at home this rainy season in your Empire East condo unit!
-For only PHP 18,000 Monthly, you can own a two-bedroom unit that will shelter and protect you from the big storm, keep you safe and warm!
+Reserve a unit now for only PHP25,000 that will shelter and protect you from the big storm, keep you safe and warm!

 Call 810-3333 to know more or chat with us LIVE! at http://www.empire-east.com.